onepanelio/core-docs/docs/getting-started/contributing.md

 Our documentation site is built on [Docusaurus](https://v2.docusaurus.io/).

 ## Project repositories
-Onepanel Core consists of the following repositories.
+Onepanel consists of the following repositories.
 See `CONTRIBUTING.md` file in each repository for more information.

 ### Platform
 - [Core API](https://github.com/onepanelio/core/) - Code base for backend (Go)